 If the literal is not the same type as the variable, you will sometimes get an error — for example,

-will result in a compile error — but sometimes, it appears to work fine: for examplefloat radius = 2;
+float radius = 2.3will result in a compile error — but sometimes, it appears to work fine: for examplefloat radius = 2;compiles and executes without error even though 2 is anintvalue. -

 In fact, the value being assigned to the variable must be the same type as the variable, but some types can be implicitly converted to others